Optibus/playback/README.md

 * `lookup_properties` - Optional `RecordingLookupProperties` used to filter recordings by
 * `recording_ids` - Optional specific recording ids, if given the `categories` and `lookup_properties` are ignored and only the given recording ids will be played
+* `compare_execution_config` -  Configuration specific to the comparison execution flow

 ## `EqualizerTuner` class
 An abstract class that is used to create an `EqualizerTuning` per category that contains the correct plugins (functions)